SagingaliMamay/exercise-markdown-1/markdown.md

 A list within a list:

-* Here is my list
+* Here is our list
   * and here we have sub list
   * one more line

 Here is our animated image:

 ![](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)

 Useful link [README.md:]((https://github.com/Doomsmash/exercise-markdown/blob/Main/README.md))